Satyam0775/climate-resilience-agriculture/README.md

 Rainfall_Variability	Std deviation of rainfall (mm)

 🧪 Testing
-Run tests with:
+Run all tests using:

 pytest Task/tests/
-This ensures basic pipeline checks and data processing logic.
+Includes:

+Data ingestion test

+Transformation logic validation

+Output structure check

 📚 Documentation
 See case_study_analysis.md for:

-Case study writeup (with recommendations)
+Case study summary

 Climate observations

-Future enhancement plans (NDVI, policies, crop yield, economics)
+Future plans (NDVI, crop yield, economic impact)

+Recommendations for monitoring & policy enhancement

 📽 Demo Video
-➡️ A walkthrough video of the dashboard, pipeline, and insights is attached with the submission (or hosted on the repo).
+▶️ Watch the full walkthrough video here: https://www.loom.com/share/23c89ee6511c4c2eb8a52755ddaf4515

+The video explains:

+Project structure

+How to use the dashboard

+Key climate insights

+What can be added next

+✅ Summary
-✅ This is a foundational framework for agricultural climate resiliency analysis, which can be extended with NDVI, yield data, and economic impacts.
+This project builds a strong foundation for climate resiliency analysis using open-source tools.
+It can be extended with:

-Let me know if you want the **video script** or **GitHub-ready version** next.
+NDVI (satellite vegetation data)

+Economic and crop yield data

+Government scheme effectiveness

+With these, it can support decision-making for farmers, researchers, and policymakers.